Analysing and visualising bike-sharing demand with outliers: Additional analysis

-Figure \ref{fig:usage_hist}a shows the distribution of the normalised total daily usage for terminal 31235, which exhibits positive skew.
-Not all terminals exhibit such positively skewed distributions -- see Figure \ref{fig:skew_dist}.
+Figure~\ref{fig-usage_hist}(a) shows the distribution of the normalised total daily usage for station 31235, which exhibits positive skew.
+Not all stations exhibit such positively skewed distributions -- see Figure~\ref{fig-skew_dist}.

-The distributions of total daily usage have a skewness lying between -0.4 and 15.8, with the median skewness across all terminals being 0.71.
-Larger positive skew is more common in terminals where mean usage is very low, and since demand is bounded below by zero, only increases in demand are observed.
-This results in more \textit{positive} outliers than \textit{negative} (see Section {sec:discussion}).
-Given that most terminals exhibit slight positive skew, it may be desirable to transform the data before perfroming outlier detection.
-To account for the skew, the rental patterns can first be transformed e.g. with a logarithmic transform.
-However, this is not applicable to all terminals (as some are already negatively skewed) and can result in a negatively skewed distribution -- Figure \ref{fig:usage_hist}b.
+The distributions of total daily usage have a skewness lying between -0.4 and 15.8, with the median skewness across all stations being 0.71.
+Larger positive skew is more common in stations where mean usage is very low, and since demand is bounded below by zero, only increases in demand are observed.
+This results in more \emph{positive} outliers than \emph{negative} (see Section \ref{sec-discussion}).
+Given that most stations exhibit slight positive skew, it may be desirable to transform the data before performing outlier detection.
+To account for the skew, the rental patterns can first be transformed e.g.~with a logarithmic transform.
+However, this is not applicable to all stations (as some are already negatively skewed) and can result in a negatively skewed distribution -- Figure~\ref{fig-usage_hist}.

 When applying the outlier detection procedure to the untransformed data, the fraction of positive outliers is consistently higher than the fraction of negative outliers.
 On average, 78\% of outliers are positive.
 That is, outliers are more likely to be caused by increased demand than decreased.
 This is easily explained by the fact that demand is bounded below by zero, and in many cases the mean usage pattern is close to zero, such that negative demand is unobservable.
 Applying a logarithmic transformation before carrying out the outlier detection results in around 60\% of outliers being positive.